Doosan Robotics

 Doosan Robotics is a South Korean robotics company founded in 2015.
 It mainly manufactures cobots and has a global market share of 5th place as of 2022.

 History

 In July 2015, it was selected as a new growth engine for Doosan Group and established as a subsidiary.
 It went into mass production for the first time in 2018.
 As of 2024, it has a total of 13 product groups.

 In October 2023, it was listed on the KOSPI stock market.

+In September 2025, Doosan Robotics opened a new research and development hub, the Doosan Robotics Innovation Center, in Bundang, Gyeonggi Province, consolidating its AI, software, and intelligent robot research activities.

 Location

-In May 2022, Doosan Robotics America, a U.S. corporation, was established in Plano, Texas.
+In May 2022, Doosan Robotics Americas, a U.S. corporation, was established in Plano, Texas.

 In May 2024, a European branch was established in Düsseldorf, Germany, and a service center was built in Heerhugowaard, the Netherlands, to provide after-sales service such as installation and recovery of cobots and replacement of parts.

 In July 2025, Doosan Robotics expanded its U.S. presence through the acquisition of ONExia Inc., a Pennsylvania-based engineering and automation company, strengthening its full-stack collaborative robotics capabilities.